Back to all studies

 Questions about this study

-This study is exploring behavioral or lifestyle intervention for people with schizophrenia.
+This study is exploring psychotherapy or therapy for people with schizophrenia.
 Participants may complete study visits, assessments, or follow-up activities defined by the research team.
 Direct benefit is not guaranteed.
+The detailed objective is not always clearly listed in the public registry; the study team can confirm.